 Northeast Amateur Invitational Golf Tournament

-The play is over four days with an 18 hole round each day.
+The play will be in twosomes over four days with an 18 hole round each day.
 There will be cut after 54 holes to low 55 and ties.
-Play will be in twosomes.
-There will be an AM-AM tournament held on Tuesday consisting of 32 4-man teams of one contestant and 3 member/sponsors.
-The 32 contestants will be chosen by the committee.
-Prizes will be awarded at the Tournament Dinner at conclusion of the play that day.
+There will be a Sponsor-AM tournament held on Tuesday afternoon consisting of 32 4-man teams of one contestant and 3 member/sponsors.
+The 32 contestants will be chosen by the committee and contestants will be notified during registration.
+Prizes will be awarded at the Tournament Dinner at conclusion of play that day.
+All Contestants are invited to attend the dinner which also serves as our opening ceremonies.

-The course will be open for practice all day Monday and until 12 noon on Tuesday.
+Registration opens at 8:00am on Monday.
+The course and practice facilities will be open all day Monday and until Noon on Tuesday.
+Tee times are not necessary at Wannamoisett.

 The next four finishers are awarded crystal trophies.
 The low mid-amateur after 72 holes will be awarded the Joseph J. Sprague Award.